Binjaaa/binjaaa/_posts/2019-01-01-motivation.markdown

 - My memory is really short so will be definitely useful to create a stash of my achievements.

-- The team what I'm working in, just wanted something what is going to make us able to share our [*"professional mojo"*](http://austinpowers.wikia.com/wiki/Mojo). **Nick**, **Alex** it's your turn, haha!
+- The team what I'm working in, just wanted something what is going to make us able to share our [*"professional mojo"*](http://austinpowers.wikia.com/wiki/Mojo).

-- Given my mother tongue is not English, it gives me a good opportunity to deeper my vocabulary and fix my grammar where it's needed.
+- Given my mother tongue is not English, it gives me a good opportunity to widen my vocabulary and fix my grammar where it's needed.

+- Make Alex happy about something in the new year.
+He kept reminding me day by day about my TODO item on my small whiteboard.
+Thank you Sir!

 Can't wait to write my very first technical post, so keep calm, interesting functional stuffs are coming!